cannizarro/Suraksha/README.md

 Please give any permission you are prompted.
 It will just ask to access your camera, audio and storage, duh.

-This app works with basically any network due to the robust TURN server provided by Xirsys which will help us dodge most of the NATs and firewalls, but still if you don't get any video feed even when you got `Recieved remote stream` toast, maybe there are chances that your network don't like P2P connections.
-So my app worked, your ISP is an asshole, hehehe.
+This app works with basically any network due to the robust TURN server provided by Xirsys which will help us dodge most of the NATs and firewalls, but still if you don't get any video feed even when you got `Recieved remote stream` toast, maybe there are chances that your network don't like P2P connections and your ISP is an asshole, hehehe.

 ## Built With